Titi Tinggi

 Titi Tinggi is a state constituency in Perlis, Malaysia, that has been represented in the Perlis State Legislative Assembly.

 The state constituency was first contested in 1974 and is mandated to return a single Assemblyman to the Perlis State Legislative Assembly under the first-past-the-post voting system.
-Since 2022, the State Assemblyman for Titi Tinggi is Teh Chai Aan from Barisan Nasional (BN).
+Since 2022, the State Assemblyman for Titi Tinggi is Izizam Ibrahim from Perikatan Nasional (PN).

 Definition

 Polling districts

 According to the federal gazette issued on 31 October 2022, the Titi Tinggi constituency is divided into 7 polling districts.